 These were so easy, Miss M did most of the work.
 She painted on the butter, sprinkled the sugar, rolled the snails and put them on the baking tray.
 All I had to do was take charge of the cinnamon (to avoid big lumps) and cutting the snails.

-- ‘Paint’ one side of the puff pastry with the butter.
+- ‘Paint’ one side of a sheet of puff pastry with the melted butter.

-- Brush with butter and then bake in a moderate (180°c) oven for about 12 minutes or until the pastry has puffed and is golden.
+- Bake for 12 minutes or until puffed and golden.

 Enjoy with your tea!